NathanDagDane/Tide65-Keymap/readme.md

 > These LED indexes took me too long to figure out and I have lost touch with reality.

 When changing the keymap, such as changing the key for <B>BT1</B>, the indicator LED to light up also needs to be updated.
-This can be referenced form the diagram.
+This can be referenced from the diagram.

 ## My Keymap